 - Thoracic facet joints – ribcage, middle back, torso

 - Lumbar facet joints – lower back, buttocks, upper legs

 After a condition affecting the facet joints in one of these regions, your doctor may recommend a facet rhizotomy injection in the joint that has been identified as being the source of symptoms.

 When a facet rhizotomy injection is not enough

 Because some nerves regenerate over time, there is a chance symptoms might return after a facet rhizotomy injection.
-For more effective and long-lasting relief, tens of thousands of patients have turned to Laser Spine Institute.
+Spine surgery can start to become an option if weeks or months of treatment have not brought relief.
 Laser Spine Institute’s orthopedic surgeons perform minimally invasive procedures to provide lasting relief from neck and back pain.
-Contact Laser Spine Institute to learn more, and to receive a review of your MRI or CT scan.
+Contact Laser Spine Institute to learn more.